xiandong79/image-generator-and-CNN-recongnition/README.md

 # BNP Assessment Task

 I am Xiandong QI with email: xqiad@connect.ust.hk.
-I chose the task:
+I chose the following task:

 - An English word image generators, then feed it to machine learning model [preferably neural network] to recognize the word from the image